Malaysian Anti-Corruption Commission: History

-To overcome the problem of corruption, the Malaysian government established the Anti-Corruption Agency (BPR) which began operating on October 1, 1967.

-The BPR was later transformed into the Malaysian Anti-Corruption Commission (MACC) on January 1, 2009.
+The Malaysian Anti-Corruption Commission (MACC) was formed in January 2009 from its predecessor, the Anti-Corruption Agency, created in October 1967 in order to combat corruption.

-The MACC is headed by Chief Commissioner Azam Baki, who replaced Latheefa Koya on 9 March 2020.
+The agency is headed by Chief Commissioner Azam Baki, who replaced Latheefa Koya on 9 March 2020.

 Duties

-The MACC was modelled after top anti-corruption agencies, such as the Independent Commission Against Corruption of Hong Kong and the Independent Commission Against Corruption in New South Wales (ICAC), Australia.
+The MACC was modelled after top anti-corruption agencies, such as the Independent Commission Against Corruption of Hong Kong and the Independent Commission Against Corruption in New South Wales, Australia.

-The purpose of the MACC was to combat corruption and abuse of power.
-MACC is responsible for investigating corruption cases and ensuring that those involved in the crime are punished.
+Its purpose is to combat corruption and abuse of power.
+It is responsible for investigating corruption cases and ensuring that those involved in the crime are punished.

-MACC also educates Malaysians to avoid and hate corruption crimes.
-Various programs such as talks and campaigns are also held to raise awareness about the dangers of corruption to the people and the country.
+The MACC also educates Malaysians on how to avoid corruption.
+It holds various programs, such as talks and campaigns, to raise awareness about the dangers of corruption to people and the nation.

 Monitoring

-There are five independent bodies that monitor the MACC to ensure its integrity and to protect citizen's rights.

-These bodies are managed separately from other government offices in order to provide an independent perspective.
+There are five independent bodies that monitor the MACC to ensure its integrity and to protect citizen rights.
+These bodies are managed separately from other government offices, in order to provide an independent perspective.